Parts of a Pumpkin

 People are often very creative when it comes to the outer layer or the skin.
 It is used for making chips, and other snacks, and also used in natural beauty products and treatments.

-The ribs of the pumpkin are the very visible ridges that run from top to bottom of the pumpkin.
+The ribs are the very visible ridges that run from top to bottom of the pumpkin.
 They can be very deep or almost non-existent.
 They can vary depending on the type of pumpkin and even the growing conditions.

 The pulp is the main, wet insides that you scoop out when carving a pumpkin.
 Also called the meat of the pumpkin, this is the most popular part of the pumpkin.